gushogg-blake/edita/howto/tree-sitter.md

 Edita uses a fork of tree-sitter with the following changes:

-- fix environment detection in lib/binding_web/binding.js (the old check checked for node globals like `process`, which are available in the renderer process in Electron).
+- Fix environment detection in `lib/binding_web/binding.js` (the old check checked for node globals like `process`, which are available in the renderer process in Electron).

-- statically link parsers in script/build-wasm to support the following langs, which use system libraries that aren't in the main lib/binding_web/exports.json list:
+- Statically link parsers in `script/build-wasm` to support the following langs, which use system libraries that aren't in the main `lib/binding_web/exports.json` list:

 	- Ruby
 	- Svelte